gmcoringa/eos-security/README.md

   TODO

 ## API Documentation
-All documentation can be found [here](http://docs.eossecurity.apiary.io/ "EOS Security API Documentation")
+All documentation can be found [here](http://docs.eossecurity.apiary.io/ "EOS Security API Documentation") >> deprecated

 ## TODO
   Cache required services
-  Implement security on all services (Tenant DONE) RDMS Implementation:
+  Implement security on all services
+  RDMS Implementation:
   	- Use C3PO for connection pool
   	- Use flyway to generate ddls and sqls